-- Applicant's name, title of the project, and dollar amount requested; - The name of the applicant's partner (either the partner law enforcement agency or victim service organization); - A specific description of the jurisdiction or geographic area where task force activities will be focused; and - A summary of the goals, objectives, and key deliverables of the project.
+• Applicant's name, title of the project, and dollar amount requested.

+- The name of the applicant's partner (either the partner law enforcement agency or victim service organization). - A specific description of the jurisdiction or geographic area where task force activities will be focused. - A summary of the goals, objectives, and key deliverables of the project.

-Program Narrative (Attachment 2)
+3. Program Narrative (Attachment 2)

-Both partner applicants must submit separate, but coordinated program narratives that are responsive to the solicitation and the requirements outlined below.
-OVC victim service applicants must provide a program narrative that is also responsive to requirements set forth in Appendix D: The OVC Comprehensive Service Model and Program Strategy.
+Both partner applicants must submit an identical, coordinated, program narrative that is responsive to the solicitation and the requirements outlined below.

+OVC victim service applicants must also provide a separate attachment (as Attachment 10) that addresses the requirements set forth in Appendix C: The OVC Comprehensive Service Model and Program Strategy.

-The program narrative must be double-spaced, using a standard 12-point font (Times New Roman preferred); have no less than 1-inch margins; and must not exceed 25 pages.
-Pages should be numbered "1 of 25," "2 of 25," etc. Applicants should anticipate that if the program narrative fails to comply with these length-related restrictions, such that it provides a significant competitive advantage, the failure to comply may be considered in peer review and in final award decisions.
+The program narrative should be double-spaced, using a standard 12-point font (Times New Roman preferred); have no less than 1-inch margins; and should not exceed 25 pages.
+Pages should be numbered "1 of 25," "2 of 25," etc. The separate attachment (Attachment 10) provided by OVC victim service applicants should also meet these requirements; however, the attachment should not exceed 20 pages.

+If the program narrative fails to comply with these length-related restrictions, noncompliance may be considered in peer review and in final award decisions.

-The program narrative should include four separate sections: Problem Statement; Project Goals and Objectives, Project Design/Implementation Plan, and Organizational Capability and Project Management.
-(Data Collection/Evaluation Plan and the Time-Task Plan may be separate attachments.)
+The program narrative should include three clearly identified separate sections: Statement of the Problem, Project Design/Implementation Plan, and Organizational Capability and Project Management.
+(Detailed Data Collection/Evaluation Plans and the Time-Task Plan should be separate attachments.)